 The UN Decade of Education for Sustainable Development 2005 – 2014 (UNDESD) influenced many LfS initiatives in Scotland – showcasing Scotland as a leader in the sector across the UK and globally.
-Following on from the UNDESD, the LfS community worked together to apply to the United Nations University to become a Regional Centre of Expertise.
+Following on from the UNDESD, the Scottish LfS community worked together to apply to the United Nations University to become a Regional Centre of Expertise.
 After being accepted in December 2012, Learning for Sustainability Scotland – Scotland’s RCE – officially launched on 19 November 2013 following eighteen months of planning and collaborating.

-Upon the completion of the DESD in 2014, RCEs are committed to further generating, accelerating and mainstreaming ESD by implementing the UNESCO Education for Sustainable Development 2030 Roadmap, and contributing to the realisation of the UN Sustainable Development Goals (SDGs).
+Upon the completion of the DESD in 2014, RCEs committed to further generating, accelerating and mainstreaming ESD by implementing the UNESCO Education for Sustainable Development 2030 Roadmap, and contributing to the realisation of the UN Sustainable Development Goals (SDGs).

 You can read our application to become an RCE here.